manymoments/manymoments.github.io/_posts/2023-02-18-rand-and-consensus-1.md

 **Agreement**: consider the first round $v^\star$ where a party $I$ outputs $b$.
 So party $I$ did not crash before sending $b$ to all parties.
 At the end of round $v^\star$ all parties heard the value $b$ from $I$ so will either use the coin to set their value to $b$ or keep the value $b$.
 Similar to the validity argument above,  in any round $> v^\star$, since all parties start with $b$ then they will leave with $b$.

-**Expected Termination**: Conditioned on no party outputting a value in rounds $<j$, consider the first party to not crash in round $j$.
+**Expected Termination**: Conditioned on no party outputting a value in any round $<j$, consider the first party to not crash in round $j$.
 With probability $1/2$ it will output its value.

 So we have shown that in expected 2 rounds there will be at least one party that outputs a value.

-Conditioned on a party outputting a value in round $<j'$, we know from agreement and validity that all parties enter round $j'$ with the value $b$.
-With probability $1/2$ all non-faulty parties will output their value.
+Conditioned on a party outputting value $b$ in round $<j'$, we know from agreement and validity that all parties enter round $j'$ with the value $b$.
+With probability $1/2$ all non-faulty parties will output their value in round $j'$.

 So we have shown that in expected 4 rounds all non-faulty parties output a value.
 So terminate in expected 5 rounds.